FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 Starting the data transfer from provider to consumer.
 There is a `postman collection` containing all necessary http requests for data transfer in this extensions repository located in `/examples/resources`.
 Do the following steps:

-1. Call the provider's self description on `http://localhost:8181/api/selfDescription`, and choose an element you want to fetch.
+1. Call the provider's self-description on `http://localhost:8181/api/selfDescription`, and choose an element you want to fetch.
 Put its `asset id` and `contract id` as variables in the postman collection.

 2. Send the contract offer to the EDC Provider.
 Execute request 1 of the data transfer folder.